The Academy of the Socialist Republic of Romania organized, within the period

 R. DOROBANTU1, DOREL ZUGRAVESCU1, M. BONATZ2, N. PUSCASU3

-2Institut für Theoretische Geodäsie der Universität Bonn, West Germany
+2Institut für Theoretische Geodäsie der Universität Bonn, West

 3University of Bucharest, Bucharest, Romania